wu-kan/lanyon/_posts/2020-11-14-SYSU Collegiate Programming Contest 2020, Online.md

 ## Liz and the Blue Bird

 After a long thought, Liz made a tough decision.
 When the girl came back home from picking raspberries with delight.
 Liz said goodbye to the girl with smile.
-A basket of raspberries dropped, scattering on the floor.
-“You are ought to be free and use your lightsome wings to fly to everywhere you want.”
-“Why?
+A basket of raspberries dropped, scattering on the floor. 「You are ought to be free and use your lightsome wings to fly to everywhere you want.」 「Why?
 I just want to stay with you forever.
-Only by your side can I taste the sweet of happiness.”
-“I am the cage that traps you.
+Only by your side can I taste the sweet of happiness.」 「I am the cage that traps you.
 You have wings and vast sky to explore.
-I can't deprive you of your wings,” Liz opened the door, smiling mildly.
-“So just leave here and fly high.
-Please let me watch your beautiful figure go away,” Liz held out her hand, “That's the way I convey my feelings.”
-She paused and took a deep breath “I love you.”
-The girl sobbed, stepped slowly towards door.
+I can't deprive you of your wings,」 Liz opened the door, smiling mildly. 「So just leave here and fly high.
+Please let me watch your beautiful figure go away,」 Liz held out her hand, 「That's the way I convey my feelings.」 She paused and took a deep breath 「I love you.」 The girl sobbed, stepped slowly towards door.
 She looked back, with love, with unwillingness, and turned into a blue bird, flying away.

 [![bluebird](https://Mizuno-Ai.wu-kan.cn/assets/image/2020/11/11/WCUM8ndNwVtAl6h.jpg)](https://twitter.com/Lyytoaoitori/status/1073908097414946817)